foges/ftl/README.md

 This library is based around a sequence class and the let keyword.

-- `class seq` -- creates an immutable sequence from an iterator, and defines methods such as map, map_lazy, filter, filter_lazy, reduce, sorted, max_element, split, split_lazy, and take_while. etc..
+- `class seq` -- creates a lazy immutable sequence from an iterator, and defines methods such as map, filter, reduce, sorted, split, take_while, etc..
+By lazy we mean that elements are only evaluated as needed, or when the `eval()` method is explicitly called. etc..
 - `#define let const auto` -- C++ treats variables as mutable by default, and as programmers we have a tendancy to stick to defaults.
 Behavior can be hard to